frovedis/frovedis/README.md

 # 2. Installation

-If you want prebuild binary, please check "release", which includes rpm file.
+If you want prebuilt binary, please check "release", which includes rpm file.
 If your environment is supported, using rpm is the easiest way to install.